-Mortimer | Free Music Lesson Plan (Solfege)
+Mortimer | Free Music Lesson Plan (Solfege) - MakingMusicFun.net

 from the Lesson Zone

-Grade 1-3
+Grade Level: 1-3

-Mortimer by Robert Munch
+Mortimer by Robert Munsch (Book)

-2-3 Orff Glockenspiels
+2-3 Orff Xylophones

-Pots, Pans and Non-Pitched Percussion Instruments
+Pots, Pans, and Non-Pitched Percussion Instruments

-'Mortimer' Music Lesson Plan (Solfege)
+Music Lesson Plan

 Step 1

-Read the story of Mortimer to the students.
+Read Mortimer to your music students.

 Step 2